The Museum Galleries

 The Old House

-Description: The Old House is the original Atwood house built in the mid 1750s by Captain Joseph Atwood.
+The Old House is the original Atwood house built in the 1750s by Captain Joseph Atwood.
+The house remained in the Atwood family until the 1920s when the Chatham Historical Society was formed and purchased the building.

 The Main Exhibit Gallery